estenssoros/tabla/README.md

 note:

 - table creates `{update}` areas where the user is supposed to input the length of a datatype
-- struct tags with the key `db` replace field names in the generated SQL
+- struct tags with the key `db` replace field names in the generated SQL and can be used to specify datatype and length

 ## SQL to Go